Our costumes are made by our team of skilled costume makers in our specialist workshops in Stratford-upon-Avon.

 Our costumes can be on stage for well over 100 performances, so they need to be made to withstand the rigours of the stage.
 The skills need include not only tailoring and costume-making but dyeing, printing, leatherwork, beading, corsetry, millinery, mask-making and jewellery-making.

 Our workrooms in Stratford-upon-Avon are devoted to Men's Costume, Ladies' Costume and Hats and Jewellery, as well as an Armoury and a Dye Shop.

 Costume design is a complex and time-consuming process.
 Often the workshops have only a few weeks to make a complete set of costumes.
 The journey begins when the costume designer meets Alistair McArthur, Head of Costume.

 They discuss the general requirements of the design, which historical period it draws on, and look at the budget and costings.
 The designer is allocated a Costume Supervisor who will be their right-hand person through the design and construction process.
-The Supervisor is responsible for ensuring that the two-dimensional drawings become a three-dimensional reality.

 Designers and Supervisors involve the actors as much as possible in the design process.
 To ensure that the costume suits the particular actor many designers wait until the production is fully cast before completing their designs.
 At the start of each season all the acting company are measured.
 Over 50 measurements are taken from each actor.
 Any allergies are noted and taken into consideration.